PiBrewing/cbpi4-scd30-co2-sensor/README.md

 ### Usage:

-- Configure the update intervall of the sensor data in the cbpi global settings.
+- Configure the update interval of the sensor data in the cbpi global settings.
 Although shorter cycles ar possible, 30 or 60 seconds should be more than sufficient.

 ![Global Sensor Interval Settings](https://github.com/avollkopf/cbpi4-scd30-co2-sensor/blob/main/cbpi4-scd30-settings-interval.png?raw=true)